On the blog today, I’m sharing my

-But in this article, I am recommending my TOP TEN baby essentials you do actually need.
-And ahead of International Baby Wearing Week (28th September – 3rd October 2021), number one on the list, is a sling…
+In this article, I am recommending my TOP TEN baby essentials you do actually need.
+Number one on the list, is a sling…

 1. A sling (or two)

 Babies seem to like being cuddled – a LOT!
 So I trialled a number of different makes and styles before finally settling on 2.
 The first was a sturdy sling with back support from Baby Bjorn for outdoor walks.
 And I chose a lighter, simpler version from Close for wearing around the house.
 I found them at second hand markets which are an excellent place to pick up almost-new baby essentials you do actually need.

 Check out more information about slings from the NCT here.